I Wanna Hold Your Hand (film): Plot

-In February 1964, Ed Sullivan prepares for the Beatles' debut performance on his television show, which broadcasts from CBS Studio 50 in New York.

-In Maplewood, New Jersey, Rosie and Pam visit their local record shop.
-Janis, a folk music devotee whose dad owns the shop, detests the Beatles.
-Grace wants to rent a limousine so they can pull up to the Beatles' hotel and get exclusive photos of the band.
-The girls recruit Larry DuBois, a shy teen whose father has access to limos.
-They leave for New York City and are joined en route by the brash and streetwise Tony who, like Janis, also hates the Beatles, preferring American pop music instead.
+In February 1964, the Beatles will make their debut performance on Ed Sullivan's show, which broadcasts out of New York City.
+In Maplewood, New Jersey, Janis, a folk music devotee, detests the Beatles, unlike her friends Rosie and Pam.
+Janis's other friend, Grace, wants to rent a limousine, pull up to the Beatles' hotel and get exclusive photos of the band.
+The girls recruit Larry DuBois, a teen whose father has access to limos.
+While traveling to New York City, they are joined by Tony, a teen who also hates the Beatles.

-At daybreak on the morning of February 9, the six teenagers arrive in New York.
-When they pull up at the hotel, which is already surrounded by screaming teenagers, Grace, Rosie, and Pam sneak inside, while Tony and Janis remain in the limo as Larry pulls the limo around to the side of the hotel.
+On the morning of February 9, the group pulls up at the hotel, which is already surrounded by screaming teenagers.
+Grace, Rosie, and Pam sneak inside, while Larry, Tony and Janis remain in the limo.

-Once inside the hotel, Grace and Rosie sneak into a service elevator, while Pam, who initially is not interested in seeing the Beatles, hides in a basement storage closet during which time she sees the group leaving the hotel to rehearse in the Sullivan theater.
-Grace gets off on the 11th floor, but Rosie goes up to the Beatles' rooms on the 12th floor; she is briefly caught but escapes and runs into Richard Klaus, a fellow Beatles fan who is hiding out in another room.
-They are both soon caught and tossed from the hotel, after which the two quarrel and go their separate ways.
-To avoid being caught, Pam hides in a food cart, which is taken to the Beatles’ room.
-When she finds their clothes and instruments, she revels in a moment of quiet euphoria.
+Grace and Rosie sneak into a service elevator, while Pam hides in a basement closet and sees the group leaving to rehearse in the Ed Sullivan Theater.
+Grace gets off on the 11th floor, while Rosie goes up to the Beatles' rooms.
+While evading security, she runs into Richard Klaus, a fellow Beatles fan.
+They are soon caught and tossed from the hotel, after which the two quarrel and go their separate ways.
+While hiding in a food cart, Pam is taken to the Beatles' room.
+Seeing their clothes and instruments, she revels in a moment of euphoria.
 When the Beatles return to the room, Pam hides under John’s bed.

-Grace is caught and thrown out of the hotel, so she goes to the theater, where a guard tells her that for fifty dollars he can let her in backstage.
-Larry asks Grace to the Valentine’s Day dance at school, but Grace, her mind fixated on getting the pictures, ignores him.
-To get the money, she decides to take the place of a prostitute who has a john waiting at the hotel.
-Once in his room, Grace hides and takes photos of the john with the hooker in an attempt to blackmail him for the money.
-He attacks her, but Larry, who has been getting progressively tipsy in the hotel bar, appears just in time to knock out the man and rescue Grace.
+Grace goes to the theater, where a guard says that for fifty dollars he can let her in backstage.
+Larry asks her to the Valentine's Day dance at school, but she ignores him, still fixated on getting the pictures.
+To get the money, she decides to take the place of a prostitute who has a client in the hotel.
+Once in his room, she instead hides and takes photos of the man with the sex worker, planning to blackmail him for the money.
+He gives Grace $50 and then attacks her, but Larry, who has been getting tipsy in the hotel bar, then appears, knocks out the man and rescues Grace.